jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

+* Added ability to add two photos and the necessary ALT text for each restaurant.
+A bit more testing is needed to make sure it doesn't slow the page down to much.
 * Changed key-value pair separator in meta element from semicolon to a comma along with changing initial scale from 1.0 to 1 for both the INDEX.php and TEST.php pages.
 * Updated restaurant paragraph text that I removed the mention of the asterisks was used to denote places I have not been yet.
 * Removed asterisk from the restaurant's name for places I have not eaten at yet and added the text "Not yet eaten" after the NOTE field and before an image if there is one.